Fantasy Springs at Tokyo DisneySea: $2 Billion Park Expansion

 The luxury hotel is now topped out, its signature golden dome has been installed, and the green show buildings for each attraction are fully built.
 The operative word for all of it is massive.
 It’s also quite impressive that construction has progressed from site prep work to enclosure in the span of ~16 months.
 Meanwhile, Walt Disney World managed to knock down one side of Innoventions in that same time.

-Based upon information from the Tokyo Disney Resort fan community coupled with visible construction progress and the near-certain layout of Fantasy Springs, the Frozen area will be largest of all, thanks to having both a boat ride and a table service restaurant, plus some impressive rock-work to conceal a tall theater behind it in Tokyo Disneyland.
+Based upon information from the Tokyo Disney Resort fan community coupled with visible construction progress and the near-certain layout of Fantasy Springs, the Frozen area will be largest of all, thanks to having both a boat ride and a large restaurant, plus some impressive rock-work to conceal a tall theater behind it in Tokyo Disneyland.

 Judging by show building sizes, the main Peter Pan ride and Frozen ride will both be massive.
 The Tangled boat ride is more modest, but still large.
 Given the huge size of this plot of land and the lack of retail (only one gift shop in the entire port), those show building sizes are at least credible on their face.